-Last week, Congress and the President signed the Coronavirus Aid, Relief and Economic Security (CARES) Act into law.
-One of the big items in this Act is the Paycheck Protection Program which provides for a forgivable loan that can be obtained through an SBA lender under the SBA 7(a) loan program.
+Congress and the President signed the Coronavirus Aid, Relief and Economic Security (CARES) Act into law.
+One of the big items in the CARES Act is the Paycheck Protection Program which provides some businesses including nonprofits for a forgivable loan that can be obtained through an SBA lender under the SBA 7(a) loan program.

 Does your nonprofit organization qualify?
 For how much?
 How much will be forgiven?
 Here is an overview: